Ferg-Lab/mdn_propagator/README.md

 * [Matplotlib](https://matplotlib.org/stable/users/getting_started/)
 * [PyEMMA](http://www.emma-project.org/latest/INSTALL.html)

-Once you have these packages installed, you can install molecool in the same environment using
+Once you have these packages installed, you can install `mdn_propagator` in the same environment using

 ```
 $ pip install -e .